mynameissami/CommandLine/README.md

 [#] "lanport/scan.ip" to scan ip addresses.
 [#] "check.urlexists" to check if url exists.
 [#] "net.browse" to open a website in a browser.
 [#] "ls" to list files currently stored in this directory.
+[#] "ls -a" to list files currently stored in this directory.
+[#] "terminal" to use Windows CMD in this Terminal.
-[#] "python.run" to run python if intalled.
+[#] "python.run" to run python if intsalled.
 [#] "wlan.renew" to renew all adapters.
 [#] "wlan.release" for releasing all the adapters.
 [#] "net.speedtest" for testing network speed.